mlabonne/llm-course/README.md

 * [BLEU at your own risk](https://towardsdatascience.com/evaluating-text-output-in-nlp-bleu-at-your-own-risk-e8609665a213) by Rachael Tatman: Overview of the BLEU score and its many issues with examples.
 * [A Survey on Evaluation of LLMs](https://arxiv.org/abs/2307.03109) by Chang et al.: Comprehensive paper about what to evaluate, where to evaluate, and how to evaluate.
 * [Chatbot Arena Leaderboard](https://huggingface.co/spaces/lmsys/chatbot-arena-leaderboard) by lmsys: Elo rating of general-purpose LLMs, based on comparisons made by humans.
-* [LLM AutoEval](https://github.com/mlabonne/llm-autoeval): Automatically evaluate LLMs from a Colab notebook.

 ---
 ### 7. Quantization

 Quantization is the process of converting the weights (and activations) of a model using a lower precision.
 For example, weights stored using 16 bits can be converted into a 4-bit representation.
-This technique has become increasingly important to reduce the computational and memory costs associated to LLMs.
+This technique has become increasingly important to reduce the computational and memory costs associated with LLMs.

 * **Base techniques**: Learn the different levels of precision (FP32, FP16, INT8, etc.) and how to perform naïve quantization with absmax and zero-point techniques.
 * **GGUF and llama.cpp**: Originally designed to run on CPUs, [llama.cpp](https://github.com/ggerganov/llama.cpp) and the GGUF format have become the most popular tools to run LLMs on consumer-grade hardware.